MEALS PARTNERSHIP COALITION

 Combating Hunger in Our Communities

-Insecurity affects 1 in 7 individuals in our State.
-Food inequity affects people of color, women, children, the elderly, chronically ill, economically challenged, homeless, people with disabilities, indigenous, substance abusers, people with mental challenges and dementia, and those who live in isolated rural settings.
+Food insecurity affects 1 in 9 individuals in Washington State.
+1 in 6 are children.
+Populations that are most affected by food inequity are children, elder adults, people of color, women, chronically ill, economically challenged, homeless, indigenous cultures, people with disabilities, those with substance use disorders, people with mental health challenges and dementia, and those who live in isolated rural settings.

-In 1998 MPC began to educate the greater community and providers of the need for nutritionally dense, safe meals, using quality ingredients, with an organic ethic; sustainably grown, humanely raised, ethically harvested, and local to the United States.
+In 1998 the Meals Partnership Coalition, (MPC), began to educate the greater community and human service providers, of the need for nutritionally dense, safe meals, using quality ingredients, with an organic ethic; sustainably grown, humanely raised, ethically harvested, and local to the United States, Canada, and Mexico.

-On any given day in Seattle there are thousands of people; children, elders, women, and men, who live in shelters, cars, and directly on the streets.
-In addition there are thousands of low-income, housed, Seattle residents who will not have enough food to survive and thrive.
-To ensure that each person in our community receives the USDA daily recommended number of meals and nutrition necessary for survival we estimate that we will need an additional 3,500,000 meals in addition to the more than 5,000,000 meals currently being provided.
+On any given day in Seattle there are thousands of people; children, elders, women and men, living in cars, shelters, or directly on the street.
+In addition, there are thousands of low-income, housed, Seattle residents who will not have enough food, or the proper types of food, to survive and thrive.

 Hunger does not discriminate and has no boundaries.
 The odds are that you or someone in your household knows someone who is affected by hunger.
 It could be your neighbor, friend, or child’s classmate… someone you know may go to bed hungry tonight.